 For generations, philodendrons have served as a mainstay in interior gardens.
 Philodendron care is easy because if you watch for the signals, the plant will tell you exactly what it needs.
-Even inexperienced houseplant owners will have no trouble growing philodendron plants because they adapt readily to the conditions inside the home.
-This makes learning how to care for a philodendron incredibly simple.
+Even inexperienced houseplant owners will have no trouble growing philodendron, because the plants adapt readily to conditions inside the home.

 How to Care for a Philodendron

 If you're growing your philodendron as a houseplant, place the pot in a location with bright, indirect sunlight.
 Find a position near a window where the sun’s rays never actually touch the foliage.
 While it’s normal for older leaves to yellow, if this happens to several leaves at the same time, the plant may be getting too much light.
 On the other hand, if the stems are long and leggy with several inches between leaves, the plant probably isn’t getting enough light.

 Types of Philodendron

-- Non-climbing philodendrons, such as lacy tree philodendrons and bird’s nest philodendrons, have an upright, spreading growth habit.
+Self-heading types are the non-climbing species.
+They have an upright, spreading growth habit.
 The width of non-climbers can be as much as twice their height, so give them plenty of elbow room.
 They often work better outside.
 Non-climing varieties include:

 Is My Plant a Pothos or a Philodendron?